-Students are urged to make their tuition and fee payments by mail at least fifteen (15) days before reporting to the University.
+Students are urged to make their tuition and fee payments online using our secure Touchnet system through Self Service Banner.
+To make a payment online, log into SSB, click on Student, Student Account, View Bill/Make a Payment.
+If paying by mail, payment should reach our office at least fifteen (15) days before reporting to the University.
 Remittances should be sent directly to the Office of Student Accounts, Elizabeth City State University, 1704 Weeksville Road, Elizabeth City, NC 27909.
 Each remittance should state clearly and specifically the purpose and for whom the money is intended.
 Certified checks or money orders will be accepted.